 - Minimise waste by evaluating operations and ensuring they are as efficient as possible.

 - Actively promote recycling both internally and among its customers and suppliers.

 - Source and promote a product range to reduce the environmental impact of both production and distribution.

 - Using local suppliers wherever possible to meet or exceed all the environmental legislation that relates to the Company.

 - Offset the greenhouse gas emissions generated by our customers by planting 15,000 trees on The Woodhall Estate.
 Move the business towards “paperless” procedures and commit to using recycled paper whenever possible.

 - Work in conjunction with the local authority (ELDC), Forestry Commission, Natural England, RSPB, Lincolnshire Wildlife Trust, Lincolnshire Biodiversity Partnership & other relevant organisations.

 - We are committed to creating an oasis for wildlife that is home to as wide a range of flora and fauna as possible whilst providing visitors with a pleasurable and environmentally rich park to enjoy and explore.

 - To setting aside areas of natural meadow and woodlands.

-- To reducing energy consumption Implementing a low chemical policy and organic wherever practical for all horticultural activity.
+- To reducing energy consumption, implementing a low chemical policy and organic practice wherever possible for all horticultural activity.